buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_1.md

 ## I'd Love to Hear Your Thoughts

-As we wrap up the introduction to the Value Stream Mapping workshop at Relex, I'm excited to hear from you!
-[Please add your feedback here, I'll get back to you.](https://docs.google.com/forms/d/e/1FAIpQLSdaqgU-wePXN38fKege4Y6mFd90XFlSIdHl_mqp8mMeuWj_5Q/viewform?usp=sf_link)
+As we wrap this up, I'm excited to hear from you!
+[Please add your feedback or questions here, I'll get back to you.](https://docs.google.com/forms/d/e/1FAIpQLSdaqgU-wePXN38fKege4Y6mFd90XFlSIdHl_mqp8mMeuWj_5Q/viewform?usp=sf_link)

-* What strategies have you found effective in improving deployment processes and operational efficiency within your teams?
+* What strategies have you found effective in improving deployment processes and reducing downtime within your teams?
-* Are there specific aspects of our approach that you think could be improved or any innovative practices from your experience that could complement our efforts?
+* Are there specific aspects of our approach that you think could be improved?
+Anything from your experience that could complement our efforts?

-Whether it's a suggestion for refining the workshop structure, ideas for smoother operations, or feedback on our current methodologies, I welcome your contributions.

 Thank you for reading, have a great day!